param629/Youtube-transcript-Summarizer/readme.md

 1. Clone the repo.
 2. Go in the server folder and create, activate a virtual environment and install the requirements with pip or pip3 install -r requirements.txt .If you can manage installing torch, else
-3. Install these on google colab ,use [notebook](/server/Youtube_transcript_summarizer.ipynb) for assistance.
-4. Make a account on [ngrok.com](https://ngrok.com/) and run the following cell with the auth token from [dashboard](https://dashboard.ngrok.com/get-started/setup)
-    ```
-    ! ngrok authtoken YOUR_AUTH_TOKEN
-    from pyngrok import ngrok
-    ngrok.kill()
-    #LOCALHOST_PORT can be seen by first running the run and seeing the port in localhost
-    ngrok.connect(LOCALHOST_PORT)
-    ```
-5. Everything is done, run the app now.
+3. Everything is done, run the app now.
 You can acess the website using the url provided above(change http to https in front of the url).
-6. Also change the server link in [popup.js](/client/popup.js) file in get request to API.
-7. Next load the chrome extension folder [client](/client) unpacked from [chrome://extensions/](chrome://extensions/).
+4. Also change the server link in [popup.js](/client/popup.js) file in get request to API.5.
+Next load the chrome extension folder [client](/client) unpacked from [chrome://extensions/](chrome://extensions/).
    Go to [youtube](https://youtube.com/) and open a video and click on summarize and see the summary.
-8. connect to ngrok each time app is run a new time.
+5. connect to ngrok each time app is run a new time.

 ### Server:
 It is a simple flask app, which has a API /api/summarize?youtube_video='url' which can be used to get the summary of a